aymericzip/intlayer/docs/en/intlayer_with_nextjs_15.md

 > <img src={content.image.src.value} alt={content.image.value} />
 > ```

-For more detailed usage of intlayer into Client, or Server component, see the [nextJS example here](https://github.com/aymericzip/intlayer/tree/main/examples/nextjs-15-app).
+For more detailed usage of intlayer into Client, or Server component, see the [Next.js example here](https://github.com/aymericzip/intlayer/tree/main/examples/nextjs-15-app).

 ### (Optional) Step 8: Internationalization of your metadata

-In the case you want to internationalize your metadata, such as the title of your page, you can use the `generateMetadata` function provided by NextJS.
+In the case you want to internationalize your metadata, such as the title of your page, you can use the `generateMetadata` function provided by Next.js.
 Inside the function use the `getTranslationContent` function to translate your metadata.

 ````typescript
 // src/app/[locale]/layout.tsx or src/app/[locale]/page.tsx